yaochenzhu/PSF-VAE/README.md

-# Path-Specific Counterfactual Fairness for Recommender Systems
+# PSF-VAE: Path-Specific Counterfactual Fairness for Recommender Systems

 The codes are associated with the following paper:
 >**Path-Specific Counterfactual Fairness for Recommender Systems,**